AH-1Z Viper Attack Helicopters: The Next Chapter in Naval Air Defense

 The deal itself, between the U.S. Navy and designers located at Bell Helicopter in Fort Worth, totally more than $500 million.
 As the crux of the Marines’ H-1 upgrade program, 29 individual Viper attack helicopters are now in production.
 The request itself also stipulates the provision of 7 additional helicopters, together with the components that would be required for their eventual construction.

 Featuring a crew of two rigorously trained pilots, AH-1Z helicopters can reach altitudes of 20,000 feet above sea level.
-A 20-millimeter Gatling gun, together with 70-millimeter rockets, and Sidewinder and Hellfire missiles, make it a superior helicopter model fit to grace the skies with a protective presence.
+A 20-millimeter Gatling gun, together with 70-millimeter rockets, and Sidewinder and Hellfire missiles, making it a superior helicopter model fit to grace the skies with a protective presence.

 The helicopters themselves would prove empty shells without the industry-leading computer systems required to effectively pilot them.
 Navy pilots routinely rely on guidance software, navigation systems and general computed operations in all current aviation work, and unsurprisingly the AH-1Z Viper attack helicopters prove no exception.